mbensmida/sphinx-poc/docs/PersonalApplications.rst

 |image44|

-The Favorite Documents gadget lists all of your documents which are `added to favorites <#PLFUserGuide.ManagingYourDocuments.OrganizingYourContent.AddingToFavorites>`__, so you can quickly access them.
+The Favorite Documents gadget lists all of your documents which are :ref:`added to favorites <AddingToFavorites>`, so you can quickly access them.

 You can go the Favorites folder in the Personal Documents drive by clicking |image45|.